Kaspersky Lab is a Russian multinational cybersecurity and anti-virus provider headquartered in Moscow, Russia.

 In an effort to address these controversies and regain trust, Kaspersky Lab has taken several measures.

-These include launching a Global Transparency Initiative, which aims to demonstrate the company’s commitment to transparency and accountability.
+These include launching a Global Transparency Initiative to demonstrate the company’s commitment to transparency and accountability.

 The initiative involves opening Transparency Centers in different regions, where clients, partners, and government stakeholders can review the company’s source code, software updates, and threat detection rules.